 Modern Slavery United Response is a charity and private limited company providing care and support to vulnerable people in the UK.
 As such it is regulated by Companies House and the Charity Commission.
-At the apex of the company are its Board of Trustees who oversee its governance procedures and delegate responsibilities to subordinate committees and the Chief Executive Officer.
+At the apex of the company are its Board of Trustees who oversee its governance procedures and delegate responsibilities to subordinate committees, and the Chief Executive Officer (CEO).
 The CEO is supported by the Executive Management Team and ongoing delegations of authority are allocated in accordance with the schedule of delegated authorities.
 The governance structure and performance are further strengthened by the controls exercised by the HR team as part of the Recruitment and Selection Policy.
 The Trustees and Executive Management Team of United Response are committed to ensuring that there is no modern slavery or human trafficking in its supply chains or in any part of the business.
-As part of our initiative to identify and mitigate risk we seek to: Identify and assess potential risk areas in our supply chains and workforce Mitigate the risk of slavery and human trafficking occurring Monitor potential risk areas in our supply chains Protect whistle blowers United Response does not carry out work outside of the UK, nor does it seek to procure employees, supplies or services from outside the EU.
+As part of our initiative to identify and mitigate risk we seek to: Identify and assess potential risk areas in our supply chains and workforce Prevent slavery and human trafficking occurring Monitor potential risk areas in our supply chains Protect whistleblowers United Response does not carry out work outside of the UK, nor does it seek to procure employees, supplies or services from outside the EU.
 United Response is governed by UK Law and as such is committed to and ensures that all employees are paid the national minimum wage.
 United Response also operates a whistleblowing process whereby staff confidentially report if they have concerns over slavery and trafficking in the workplace.
 Staff can also seek advice from senior officers should they have any concerns.
 As a leading social care provider in the UK, our policies reflect our commitment to acting ethically and with integrity in all our trading relationships.
 We undertake appropriate due diligence with regard to procurement of staff through agencies and other service providers to mitigate the risk of slavery and human trafficking occurring.
 In view of the various checks and balances, the robust procurement mechanism, the whistleblowing process, and also the nature of the work undertaken, United Response believes that slavery and human trafficking is not taking place within the company or its supply chains.
 We will continue to monitor the ways in which we tackle slavery and human trafficking within our sector and to seek to ensure that it does not take place in any part of our business or supply chains.
 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for the financial year ending 31st March 2018.